rajithaeyee/otp-gen/README.md

 ![test workflow](https://github.com/rajithaeyee/otp-gen/actions/workflows/test.yml/badge.svg)

-Generate secure one-time passwords (OTP) for your applications with ease using this versatile OTP generator package.
-Whether you need numeric, alphabetic, or special character OTPs, this package has you covered.
-It offers various customization options to tailor the OTP generation process according to your specific requirements.
+Generate secure one-time passwords (OTP) for your applications with ease using this OTP generator package.
+Whether you need numeric, alphabetic, or special character OTPs, this package has you everything you need. and offers various customization options to generate flexible one-time passwords.

 ## Installation